wlinna/Arkhados/README.md

 ### Code ###

-**Make map that has walls and handle collisions with them** This is my next task.
-It involves creating map with walls and making sure that player can't end up inside or on top of wall with movement spells like Rocket Jump or Firewalk.

 **Improve fog of war** Arkhados has fog of war but it should be improved visually and perhaps optimized.
 One way to optimize it would be to make framebuffer smaller but so far I've failed to do that.

 **Add nice trail effects**
-Shotgun and machine gun bullets would look lot nicer if they had some kind of trails.
+Shotgun bullets would look lot nicer if they had some kind of trails.
 Another nice use for trails would be to show nice red trails when Venator swipes.
 I will add Pudge-like hook spell later so trail system could be useful for that too.
 Maybe.